autodesign-sayers/workingPlatforms/README.md

 - A license file
 - A README file

 ---

 ## **Dependencies**
-For the Grasshopper script, you will need the following dependencies (included in repo folder):
+For the Grasshopper script, you will need the following dependencies (these are all included in dependencies folder):

 *packageName, version, Link to webstore (e.g. Food4Rhino)*